TheEnjoyneer/floridayear1/spring2020/eel5733/progAssigns/pa1/readMe.txt

 	Running
 	1) Run "run.sh <inputFileName> <outputFileName>"

-	* If the script runs with zero output, the program worked correctly *
 	* The "run.sh" script runs the combiner program and pipes the output to a file called "testOutput.txt" and then runs "diff" to check the difference in the "testOutput.txt" contents and the contents of the